7Factor/terraform-ecs-http-task/README.md

-# ECS Web API Task via Terraform
+# ECS HTTP Task

 This module will allow you to deploy an ECS Task and an ECS Service.
 This is intended to be run as part of your app deployment pipeline.
 It works well with [Concourse.](https://concourse-ci.org) It is assumed you already have a solution for deploying an
 ECS Cluster.
-If not, check out [ours.](https://github.com/7Factor/terraform-ecs-cluster)
+If not, check out [ours.](https://github.com/7Factor/terraform-ecs-cluster) This particular iteration assumes that you are deploying applications behind a load balancer with SSL termination and redirection from port 80 (i.e. AWS application load balancer).

 ## Prerequisites